milesroberts-123/LaTeX-tutorial/README.md

 [Something Linky](http://www.overleaf.com}

-## LaTex Commands 4: Writing your own commands
+## LaTeX Commands 4: Writing your own commands

 `\newcommand{\myCommandName}{LinesOfCodeForMyNewCommand}`

 ## Latex Environments
-An **environment** in LaTex is a block of code that has a specific behavior depending on the identity you give it.
+An **environment** in LaTeX is a block of code that has a specific behavior depending on the identity you give it.

-For example, most documents you write in LaTex will have a `\begin{document}` at the top of the file and end with `\end{document}`.
+For example, most documents you write in LaTeX will have a `\begin{document}` at the top of the file and end with `\end{document}`.
 Any lines of code between these two commands will be interpreted according to the rules of the "document" environment.
 Some simple examples follow.

-### LaTex Environments 1: Lists
+### LaTeX Environments 1: Lists

 To write a list in latex, you begining by define a block of code as a list environment.
 This block of code is defined by the `\begin{itemize}` and '\end{itemize}' commands.